Invoice numbering: how to set up a system that satisfies HMRC

 Prefix-and-number

-Choose a format and stick with it.
-Switching formats mid-year can lead to confusion at tax return time.
+Pick a format and stick with it.
+Changing formats mid-year can cause confusion at tax return time.

 Can you reset the number each year?

 Yes.
-Resetting your sequence to 001 on 1 January (or 6 April for the tax year) is acceptable if the year is included in the number format.
-So, INV-2025-047 followed by INV-2026-001 is fine.
-Without the year, jumping from 047 to 001 would seem like a gap, which HMRC might question.
+Resetting your sequence to 001 on 1 January (or 6 April for the tax year) is fine if the year is part of the number format.
+So, INV-2025-047 followed by INV-2026-001 is acceptable.
+Without the year, jumping from 047 to 001 would appear as a gap, which HMRC might question.

 Can you run multiple invoice sequences?

-HMRC permits running multiple sequential series at the same time, provided each series is internally sequential.
-For instance, a tradesperson doing both domestic and commercial work might use DOM-2026-001 for domestic jobs and COM-2026-001 for commercial ones.
-This is fine as long as neither series has unexplained gaps.
+HMRC allows multiple sequential series at the same time, as long as each series is internally sequential.
+For example, a tradesperson handling both domestic and commercial work might use DOM-2026-001 for domestic jobs and COM-2026-001 for commercial ones.
+This is fine provided there are no unexplained gaps in either series.

 What about credit notes and quotes?